softworkz/emby-wiki/Library-Structure.md

 ## Images

-The following convention applies to folders of any type.
+The following image files can be stored within folders of any type.

 #### Primary Image